bhavikajangid1/tracks_analysis/README.md

 # tracks_analysis

-Analysing the tracks of spotify based on its time duration, genre, number of songs over the years and other audio features using python libraries like numpy pandas, matplotlib, etc.
+Extracted the data using spotify's api.
+Then analysed the data using various python libraries including numpy, pandas, matplotlib and seaborn on the basis of geners, duration of songs, number of songs produced over the years etc.